 [PPC Advertising] Branded Keywords 101

 Branded keywords are a huge part of SEO.
-If you haven’t included them in your SEO strategy already, then you’re making a big mistake.
-According to Forbes, branded keywords are only 10% of users’ search queries, but their conversion rate is 100% higher than non-branded keywords.
+You're making a big mistake if you haven't included them in your SEO strategy.
+According to Forbes, branded keywords are only 10% of users' search queries, but their conversion rate is 100% higher than non-branded keywords.

-So branded keywords don’t get searched as often, but they are much more reliable than non-branded keywords at landing you traffic.
-Any startup should have a clear understanding of what branded keywords are, and how to account for them in their SEO efforts.
+So branded keywords don't get searched as often, but they are much more reliable than non-branded keywords at landing you traffic.
+Any startup should clearly understand branded keywords and how to account for them in their SEO efforts.

-In this article, we’ll go over the basics of branded keywords: what they are, how to identify them, and how to optimize for them.
+In this article, we'll review the basics of branded keywords: what they are, how to identify them, and how to optimize for them.

 What Are Branded Keywords?

-Branded keywords are search queries that include within them a brand name or a variation of that brand name.
-In most cases, a branded keyword will include the name of your company.
+Branded keywords are search queries that include a brand name or a variation of that brand name.
+In most cases, a branded keyword will include your company's name.
 A search query with branded keywords for Aspiration Marketing could look like this: